OpenMDAO/OpenMDAO1/openmdao/docs/conversion-guide/conversion.rst

 Support
 =======

-Moving your previous models to OpenMDAO 1.0 may be an arduous process, but one that we feel will be worth the effort.
+Moving your previous models to OpenMDAO 1.0 may be a bit of work, but one that we feel will be worth the effort.
 If things get confusing or difficult, we're here to help.
 Ask conversion questions at `the old forum`_, or email us at support@openmdao.org .